Fixed-point arithmetic: Scaling and renormalization

 Typical processors do not have specific support for fixed-point arithmetic.
 However, most computers with binary arithmetic have fast bit shift instructions that can multiply or divide an integer by any power of 2; in particular, an arithmetic shift instruction.
 These instructions can be used to quickly change scaling factors that are powers of 2, while preserving the sign of the number.

 Early computers like the IBM 1620 and the Burroughs B3500 used a binary-coded decimal (BCD) representation for integers, namely base 10 where each decimal digit was independently encoded with 4 bits.
 Some processors, such as microcontrollers, may still use it.
 In such machines, conversion of decimal scaling factors can be performed by bit shifts and/or by memory address manipulation.

-Some DSP architectures offer native support for specific fixed-point formats, for example signed n-bit numbers with n−1 fraction bits (whose values may range between −1 and almost +1).
+Some DSP architectures offer native support for specific fixed-point formats, for example, signed n-bit numbers with n−1 fraction bits (whose values may range between −1 and almost +1).
 The support may include a multiply instruction that includes renormalization—the scaling conversion of the product from 2n−2 to n−1 fraction bits.
 If the CPU does not provide that feature, the programmer must save the product in a large enough register or temporary variable, and code the renormalization explicitly.

 Overflow

 Overflow happens when the result of an arithmetic operation is too large to be stored in the designated destination area.
 In addition and subtraction, the result may require one bit more than the operands.
 In multiplication of two unsigned integers with m and n bits, the result may have m+n bits.

 In case of overflow, the high-order bits are usually lost, as the un-scaled integer gets reduced modulo 2n where n is the size of the storage area.
 The sign bit, in particular, is lost, which may radically change the sign and the magnitude of the value.

 Some processors can set a hardware overflow flag and/or generate an exception on the occurrence of an overflow.
-Some processors may instead provide saturation arithmetic: if the result of an addition or subtraction were to overflow, they store instead the value with largest magnitude that can fit in the receiving area and has the correct sign.
+Some processors may instead provide saturation arithmetic: if the result of an addition or subtraction were to overflow, they store instead the value with the largest magnitude that can fit in the receiving area and has the correct sign.

 However, these features are not very useful in practice; it is generally easier and safer to select scaling factors and word sizes so as to exclude the possibility of overflow, or to check the operands for excessive values before executing the operation.